 This will give a more accurate measurement.
 If the scan is normal, the measurement doesn't matter.

 If you feel your bump isn’t getting any bigger and your baby’s movements have slowed down, talk to your midwife or maternity unit at the hospital immediately to get checked.
 These are the symptoms of a condition called intrauterine growth restriction (IUGR/FGR).
 It means the baby is not growing properly in the womb.
 Your midwife should refer you to the hospital for a scan and extra monitoring.

 If you are still concerned and your midwife does not refer you for a scan, you can ask to see another midwife in the team, contact the day assessment unit (DAU) within the maternity unit.

 Another option for those who can afford it is to have a private scan.
-This costs around £200, depending on where you go.
+The cost will depend on where you go.